kellymilligan/utils-misc/README.md

-# DOM Utils #
+# DOM & Miscellaneous Utils #

-A collection of DOM related pure or modular utilities
+A collection of DOM related & Miscellaneous pure or modular utilities